How did you guys meet?

 I didn’t want the night to end just yet, so I said yes.
 And then we got swept away in conversation about photography and graffiti.

 2 weeks later, we went out for a date.
 7 months later, we got married.
-We’ve been together for a little over 11 years now.
+We’ve been together for 14 years.

 After we finish telling the story of how we met, people usually look at us, étoiles dans les yeux, starry-eyed.
 They wonder at our chemistry, how we giggle like new lovers do.

 What they don’t know is that our rom-com encounter quickly became a toxic relationship, mired in codependency.
 And that this hellish nightmare would take us on a long, winding voyage to radical self-acceptance.

 What is codependency?